 You can also segment them into different lists – for example, you might want to create different lists for different age groups or depending on how you got their information.

-Not all of Sendinblue’s features are available on the free plan.
-For example, the advertising features are not – on a free plan, you will not be able to create Facebook ads from your Sendinblue account, nor will you be able to create retargeting ads.
+Not all of Brevo’s features are available on the free plan.
+For example, the advertising features are not – on a free plan, you will not be able to create Facebook ads from your Brevo account, nor will you be able to create retargeting ads.

 However, you can certainly run these ads straight from your Facebook account.
 It is just more convenient to have them in a central dashboard.

 In addition, you won’t be able to have your emails sent to subscribers based on their time zones.
 A/B split testing is also not available.

 You also won’t get a dedicated IP address or be able to use the landing page builder (you can still use the email builder).

 However, all the main features are available, and that is what makes Brevo so great.
 You can import contacts, use advanced list segmentation rules, and even add team members so that you can assign them different tasks and work together remotely.

 Most of the automation features will be available as well – not only can you create advanced workflows, but you can even track your visitors’ behavior on your website and send them emails accordingly.
 However, the marketing automation features do have a contact limit – 2,000 contacts maximum.

 This is one reason Brevo is a great alternative to Mailchimp.
 Mailchimp is limited in that free users can’t get access to advanced automation features.